 Clear Whey, however, means that there’s now a couple of genuine reasons to choose Whey Isolate over Whey Concentrate despite the additional cost.

 - The flavours.
 Being clear (obvs) Clear Whey is more like a juice (or squash) than a milkshake, which opens up a whole new world of flavour opportunities.
 At the moment; My Protein Clear Whey is available in Orange and Mango, Mojito, Bitter Lemon, Peach Tea and Rainbow Candy (yeah, no idea).
-They all sound fucking delicious, but more importantly, offer something a bit different from the same old diary-based Chocolate/Banana flavour
+They all sound f*****g delicious, but more importantly, offer something a bit different from the same old diary-based Chocolate/Banana flavour

 - The texture.
 Whey Isolate powder is much finer than concentrate, which means it mixes much better and much more quickly.
 Concentrate can conceal a few rouge lumps even after some vigorous wrist action.